-As the project’s founder, you’re taking care of production, but also about promotion, analytics, fundraising, and million other tasks.
+As the project’s founder, you’re taking care of production, but also promotion, analytics, fundraising, and a million other tasks.

-How to deal with all that and survive?
+How to deal with all of that and survive?

-- Remember always to set aside a budget for maintenance and developing new features after the launch.
+- Remember always to set aside a budget for maintenance and developing new features after launch.

 - Consider hiring a dedicated team if you can’t guarantee responsiveness and day-to-day availability.